Additional Resources available in the CETL Learning Communities Blackboard (Bb) Course.

 - Disability Access Statement: It is University policy to provide, on a flexible and individual basis, reasonable classroom accommodations to student who have verified disabilities that may affect their ability to participate in course activities or meet course requirements.

 Different schools and departments may have additional requirements to be included in the syllabus.
-Please check with your department to see what, if any, are the requirements for your courses.
-Sample Syllabus.doc
+Please check with your department for these additions.

 Beyond the basics:

 Since the syllabus is one of the first ways for an instructor to communicate with students, it is a good opportunity to engage students with the course before the first class meeting.
-Visuals, text, and tone are just a few ways to transform a syllabus from an information packet to a student engagement tool that promotes content, community, and accessibility in the course.
+Visuals, text, and tone are just a few ways to transform a syllabus from simply an information packet to a tool for promoting content, community, and accessibility in the course.
 Refer to the Accessible Syllabus for more information and suggestions.

 For current discussions related to teaching and learning, check out the organizations below: